Donovan Strauss

-Donovan Strauss (born 2005 or 2006) is an American professional stock car racing driver.
-He currently competes in the zMAX CARS Tour, driving the No. 4S Chevrolet for Hettinger Racing.
+Donovan Strauss (born August 15, 2005) is an American professional stock car racing driver.
+He currently competes in the zMAX CARS Tour, driving the No. 51/98 for AK Performance, and part-time in the NASCAR Craftsman Truck Series, driving the No. 4 Chevrolet Silverado RST for Niece Motorsports.

+Strauss also competes in the eNASCAR Coca-Cola iRacing Series, currently driving for Williams F1 Team Gaming.

 Racing career

-Strauss began his racing career at the age of fourteen, where he raced on iRacing.
+Strauss began his racing career at the age of 14, where he raced on iRacing.
 Several years later, he began competing in bandoleros in 2020, where he finished second in the national standings, before moving to legends cars the following year.
-It was also during this year that he competed in the eNASCAR Coca-Cola iRacing Series, where he raced for Williams Esports.
-He later became a brand ambassador for the team.
-It was also during this time that he won the INEX Pro National Championship in 2023.
+Strauss won the INEX Pro National Championship in 2023.

 In 2024, Strauss moved to late models, where he drove for AK Performance in select races in the NASCAR Weekly Series and the CARS Tour.
 He won the South Carolina state Rookie of the Year title in the weekly series.

-In 2025, it was announced that Strauss would move to Hettinger Racing, where he will drive full-time in the CARS Late Model Stock Tour.
+In 2025, it was announced that Strauss would move to Hettinger Racing, where he would drive full-time in the CARS Late Model Stock Tour.

+In 2026, Strauss will remain in the CARS Tour, this time driving for AK Performance, having originally signed to drive for Tom Usry Racing.

+NASCAR

+Craftsman Truck Series

+On April 16, 2026, it was announced that Strauss will attempt to make his debut in the NASCAR Craftsman Truck Series at North Wilkesboro Speedway, driving the No. 4 Chevrolet for Niece Motorsports.

+Esports career

+Strauss attempted to qualify for the eNASCAR Coca-Cola iRacing Series in 2020 and 2021, but failed to make the main field.
+Strauss finally qualified for the series in 2022, signing with Williams Esports.
+Strauss finished the 2022 season 20th in points with a best finish of 4th, earning Strauss the Rookie of the Year award.
+Strauss returned to Williams for 2023, earning his first career victory at the season finale at Homestead-Miami Speedway.
+Strauss remained winless in 2024 and 2025, but stayed above relegation with a 13th and 11th-place points finish.